aimeemcvey/ecg_analysis/README.md

 # ECG Analysis Assignment [![Build Status](https://travis-ci.com/BME547-Spring2020/ecg-analysis-aimeemcvey.svg?token=uYZMqDdwHppZCbLZESzP&branch=master)](https://travis-ci.com/BME547-Spring2020/ecg-analysis-aimeemcvey)
-This project analyzes an ECG strip's voltage-time data for several key values (duration, voltage extremes, number and timing of beats, and average heart rate.
+This project analyzes an ECG strip's voltage-time data for several key values: duration, voltage extremes, number and timing of beats, and average heart rate.
 These values are output as a JSON file for each set of ECG data.

+The ECG is the most important test for determining heart health, including heart rate, electrical conduction abnormalities, and detection of atherosclerosis.
+It can also lead to diagnoses of cardiac abnormalities including valvular heart disease, cardiomyopathy, pericarditis, and hypertension.
+The ECG itself is a plot of voltage versus time, where the wave is deflected a given distance based on the voltage potential difference between electrodes placed on the skin.
+Analysis of the time and voltage data give important parameters used to diagnose the above abnormalities and diseases.

 ## Overview
 The input ECG data comes from a CSV file containing two columns of data: time and voltage.
 If either value in a `time, voltage` pair is missing, contains a string, or is NaN, an `ERROR` is logged, and the data pair is skipped.
 If a voltage value is found outside the normal range of +/- 300 mV, a `WARNING` is logged for the file.
 Starting analysis of a new trace and each dictionary value logs an `INFO` entry.
 The program analyzes the ECG strip to create a `metrics` dictionary with the following keys: